Bannock people: Traditional culture

 The Bannock have traditionally made pottery, utensils from bighorn sheep horns, and carrying bags made from salmon skin.
 Their petroglyphs date back before European contact, and, after the introduction of glass beads, they transferred their geometric design to beadwork.
 For water transport, they have made tule reed rafts.
 Prior to the late 19th century, Bannock people fished for salmon on the Snake River in Idaho and in the fall, they hunted buffalo herds.
-Buffalo hides have provided material for tipis.
+In the winter the Bannock lived primarily in tipis made from buffalo hide.
+During the summer they built conical dwellings of brush and grass, as well as sweat lodges and menstrual huts.

-The Bannock are prominent in American history due to the Bannock War of 1878.
-After the war, the Bannock moved onto the Fort Hall Indian Reservation with the Northern Shoshone and gradually their tribes merged.
-Today they are called the Shoshone-Bannock.
-The Bannock live on the Fort Hall Indian Reservation, 544,000 acres (2,201 km^{2}) in Southeastern Idaho.
-Lemhi and Northern Shoshone live with the Bannock Indians.
+Practices and beliefs

-In the 2010 U.S. census, 89 people identified as having "Bannock" ancestry with 38 being "full-blooded".
-5,315 people are enrolled in the Shoshone-Bannock Tribes of the Fort Hall Reservation, all of whom are designated "Shoshone-Bannock" (without more specific designation).
+The religious practices and beliefs of the Bannock align with many of the other tribes in the region, including worship and appeals to spirits, healing arts involving medicine men, and the belief that the soul must undertake a journey to the land of the dead after death.
+The Bannock wrapped their dead in blankets and placed them in rock crevices.
+Mourners practiced minor self mutilation, sacrificed the deceased horse, and destroyed their tipi.
+Their "principle ceremonies included the Scalp Dance, Grass Dance, Circle Dance, and Bear Dance."
+Later, after acclimation to reservation life, they also practiced the Sun Dance.